-The empty Reflex canvas as shown in Figure 5.2.3 will appear.
+The empty Reflex canvas as shown in Figure 5.3 will appear.

-2. Now open the UVES workflow by clicking on File -> Open, selecting the file uves-5.0.7/Uves.xml in the file browser, and clicking Open (this file is located in
+2. Now open the UVES workflow by clicking on File -> Open File, selecting first uves-5.2.5 and then the file Uves.xml in the file browser.
+You will be presented with the workflow canvas shown in Figure 5.7.
+Note that the workflow will appear as a canvas in a new window.